Sphere packing: Dense packing

-In 1611, Johannes Kepler conjectured that this is the maximum possible density amongst both regular and irregular arrangements—this became known as the Kepler conjecture.
-Carl Friedrich Gauss proved in 1831 that these packings have the highest density amongst all possible lattice packings.
+In 1611, Johannes Kepler conjectured this was the maximum possible density amongst both regular and irregular arrangements—this became known as the Kepler conjecture.
+In 1831, Carl Friedrich Gauss proved these packings have the highest density amongst all possible lattice packings.
 In 1998, Thomas Callister Hales, following the approach suggested by László Fejes Tóth in 1953, announced a proof of the Kepler conjecture.
-Hales' proof is a proof by exhaustion involving checking of many individual cases using complex computer calculations.
-Referees said that they were "99% certain" of the correctness of Hales' proof.
+Hales' proof is a proof by exhaustion involving the checking of many individual cases using complex computer calculations.
+Referees said they were "99% certain" of the correctness of Hales' proof.
 On 10 August 2014, Hales announced the completion of a formal proof using automated proof checking, removing any doubt.

 Other common lattice packings

 Some other lattice packings are often found in physical systems.
 These include the cubic lattice with a density of π/6 ≈ 0.5236, the hexagonal arrangement with a density of π/√27 ≈ 0.6046 and the tetrahedral arrangement with a density of π√3/16 ≈ 0.3401.